swiftlang/swift-org-website/server/guides/webauthn.md

 ```

 Here we configure 3 things:
 1. The `relyingPartyID` identifies your app based solely on the domain (not the scheme, port, or path) it can be accessed on.
 All created Passkeys will be scoped to this identifier.
 That means a Passkey created at `example.org` can only be used on the same domain.
+Specifying a subdomain like `auth.example.org` will also allow Passkeys from e.g. `dev.auth.example.org`, but not `login.example.org`.
 This prevents other websites from talking to random Passkeys.
 However this also means if you want to change your domain at some point all users need to re-create their Passkeys!
 2. The `relyingPartyName` is just a friendly name shown to the user when registering or logging in.
 3. The `relyingPartyOrigin` works similar to the relying party id, but [serves as an additional layer of protection](https://w3c.github.io/webauthn/#sctn-validating-origin).
 Here we need to specify the whole origin.
 In our case it's the scheme `https://` + the relying party id + the port `:8080`